openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-cluster-access/01-01-logging-in-via-the-web-console/assignment.md

     You must log in to do anything on an OpenShift cluster.
 To collaborate on an OpenShift Project, you can authorize other users to see or modify resources in your Projects.
 tabs:
+- id: djvowjn1iq4e
-- title: Terminal 1
+  title: Terminal 1
   type: terminal
   hostname: crc
+- id: 8zatkhdv1cx9
-- title: Visual Editor
+  title: Visual Editor
   type: code
   hostname: crc
   path: /root